-To protect our CarnoSyn® business and our patents, trademarks and other intellectual property, we incurred litigation and patent compliance expenses of approximately \$30,000 during the first three months of fiscal 2023 as compared to \$0.1 million during the comparable period in fiscal 2022.
-Our legal expense associated with our CarnoSyn® business has remained low as we have no active litigation and the current run-rate of expenses is only related to maintenance of the patent estate.
+To protect our CarnoSyn® business and our patents, trademarks and other intellectual property, we incurred litigation and patent compliance expenses of approximately \$0.1 million during the first six months of fiscal 2023 as compared to \$0.2 million during the comparable period in fiscal 2022.
+Our legal expense associated with our CarnoSyn® business has remained low as we have no active litigation and the current run-rate of expenses is primarily related to maintenance of our patent and trademark estate.
 Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, maintain our patent rights, obtain the raw material beta-alanine when and in the amounts needed, expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
 During the remainder of fiscal 2023, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® and SR CarnoSyn® beta-alanine.

-Based on our current sales order volumes and forecasts we have received from our customers, we now anticipate our fiscal 2023 consolidated net sales will be slightly up as compared to fiscal 2022.
-While sales are expected to increase during fiscal 2023 when compared to fiscal 2022, we anticipate operating income will be negatively impacted by changes in sales mix, unfavorable foreign exchange rates, and inflationary factors including increased operational costs impacted by increased labor, raw material, freight and supply chain costs.
-We are working with both suppliers and customers to attempt to mitigate the expected negative impact on our fiscal 2023 financial results.
-There can be no assurances our expectations will result in the currently anticipated increase in net sales and expected operating income levels.
+Based on our current sales order volumes and forecasts we have received from our customers, we now anticipate our fiscal 2023 consolidated net sales will decrease slightly compared to fiscal 2022.
+We anticipate operating income will be negatively impacted by changes in sales mix, unfavorable foreign exchange rates, and inflationary factors including increased operational costs, increased labor, raw material, freight and supply chain costs.
+We anticipate the negative effects of these factors will have a more significant impact to our operating income in the second half of fiscal 2023.
+We are actively evaluating cost reduction opportunities, including working with both suppliers and customers, to mitigate the impact of these higher operational costs on our financial results.
+There can be no assurance our expectations will result in the currently anticipated net sales or financial results.